HuntnFish has spent many years on the water fishing and has caught nearly every species of fish in Washington State.

 Now I know what many of you were thinking when you saw the question—this small lake likely could not support many top-tier predators like musky and pike—however, IF it did, this is likely where they would be located.
 Predatory fish like these love to hang at weed edges and feast on smaller fish that happen to take a peek out of their weedy homes.
 Your usual baitfish lures, swimbaits, and bucktail spinners will do great here.
 (Of course "great" is all relative, especially with musky.
 I'm happy with one in a day.)

-Trout can also be found feeding around these areas in early morning and late night.
-The underwater vegetation provides nesting sites for bugs and insects, and the trout seek their prey here when insects are hatching, while feeling safe having weeds where they can hide from their own predators.
+Trout can also be found feeding around these areas in the early morning and late at night.
+The underwater vegetation provides nesting sites for bugs and insects, and the trout seek their prey here when insects are hatching because they feel safe having weeds where they can hide from their own predators.